Sarlaac/sarlaac.github.io/_posts/2022-09-20-restore-mirror.md

 title: "Restore from a Mirror"
 date: 2022-09-20 15:00
 categories: howto git
-tags: howto git # always lowercase
+tags: git # always lowercase
 ---

 # Restore Repository using a Git Mirror